JGRennison/OpenTTD-patches/jgrpp-changelog.md

 * Fix false positive desync warning messages when loading very old savegames.
 * Fix setting console command displaying wrong min/max values with some settings.
 * Fix map generator creating excessively square lakes, create more natural-looking shapes instead.
+* Add cheat to fix station ratings at 100%.
 * Add settings to customise the size of city zones separately from town zones.
 * Increase the limit of NewGRF house IDs in a single game from 512 to 1024.
 * Change numbering of zones in the house picker window to match the town zone settings and the NewGRF specification.